 Figure 9 shows the results of the comparison of the SINR value to the increase of the number of DUEs for two considered network scenarios i.e., the scenario for the baseline system and the scenario for the system with the proposed clustering method.
-It can be seen that the value of SINR decreases as the number of DUEs that is deployed increases.
-The SINR value for the baseline system with the number of DUE pairs equals to 120 reaches 16.8 dB.
+It can be seen that the value of SINR decreases as the number of DUEs that are deployed increases.
+The SINR value for the baseline system with the number of DUE pairs equal to 120 reaches 16.8 dB.
 Meanwhile, the system with the proposed method obtains the SINR value of 17.7 dB.
 It can be said that the system with the proposed clustering method is able to increase the SINR value with an improvement of 5.4%.
 It implies that the proposed clustering method can guarantee the distance of DUE pairs that are allocated the same frequency channel away from one to another and even the number of DUE pairs is high creating dense D2D pairs deployed in the system.

 The CDF value for SINR obtained from Figure 9 is depicted in Figure 10.
 The graph shows in detail that there is a fairly large gap in SINR values between the two systems.
-When we consider the SINR value of 18 dB, the results show that when the SINR value that is less than or equals to 18 dB for the baseline system reaches 60%, while the for the system with the proposed method it obtains a CDF value of 24%.
-It implies that the baseline system has higher outage probability compared to the system with the proposed clustering method.
+When we consider the SINR value of 18 dB, the results show that when the SINR value that is less than or equal to 18 dB for the baseline system reaches 60%, the system with the proposed method obtains a CDF value of 24%.
+It implies that the baseline system has a higher outage probability compared to the system with the proposed clustering method.